Democracy in One Book or Less Titelbild

 Über diesen Titel

-The democracy you live in today is different - completely different - from the democracy into which you were born.
+The democracy you live in today is different—completely different—from the democracy you were born into.
 You probably don't realize just how radically your republic has been altered during your lifetime.
 Yet more than any policy issue, political trend, or even Donald Trump himself, our redesigned system of government is responsible for the peril America faces today.

 What explains the gap between what We, the People want and what our elected leaders do?
 How can we fix our politics before it's too late?
 And how can we truly understand the state of our democracy without wanting to crawl under a rock?
 That's what former Obama speechwriter David Litt set out to answer.

-The result of Litt's journey is something you might not have thought possible: an addictive audiobook about the political process.
+The result of Litt's journey is something you might not have thought possible: a page-turner about the political process.
 You'll meet the Supreme Court justice charged with murder, learn how James Madison's college roommate broke the Senate, encounter a citrus thief who embodies what's wrong with our elections, and join Belle the bill as she tries to become a law (a quest far more harrowing than the one in Schoolhouse Rock!).

 Noch keine Rezensionen vorhanden